 Planning is the primary use to which the study will be put, and the identification of planning issues should be the first task of the study committee.
 Planning staff, planning committee members, and sub-committee chairs should be interviewed first, followed by agency directors and presidents.
 Because agencies have their own planning processes which parallel and intersect with Federation planning, including agency planning needs with Federation planning needs at the beginning facilitates subsequent coordination between the two planning processes.
 Including agency planning needs from the beginning makes for good politics as well as for good planning.
-Inherent in the agency-Federation planning and budgeting relationship is a tension between the Federation's desire to do centralized planning and the agencies' desire to preserve their autonomy and to chart their own course.
-Excluding the agencies at this stage tends to reinforce agency suspicions that the Federation will end up by compromising their self-determination.
-It is easy for agencies to conclude that the demographic study somehow be used as a tool to contravene their own planning.
-Extensive participation in early phases of the study not only ensures that agencies will understand the nature of the study itself, but also introduces them to the kind of planning that will take place when the study is completed.
+Inherent in the agency-Federation planning and budgeting relationship is a tension between the Federation's desire to do centralized planning and the agencies' desire to preserve their autonomy and to chart their not all issues can be addressed in a thirty own course.
+Excluding the agencies at minute questionnaire.
+Similarly, they this stage tends to reinforce agency suspicions that the Federation will end up by compromising their self-determination.
+It is easy for agencies to conclude that the demographic study somehow be used as a tool to contravene their own planning.4 Extensive participation in early phases of the study not only ensures that agencies will understand the nature of the study itself, but also introduces them to the kind of planning that will take place when the study is completed.